ronaldl29/public-domain-recipes/content/zaatar.md

 - 1 Cup sesame (optionally roasted).
 - 1 Cup Sumac.
 - 1 teaspoon salt.
-- Optional: citric acid salt, for extra kick if the Sumac wasn't enough for you.
+- citric acid salt, for extra kick if the sumac wasn't enough for you (optional)

 ## Directions